cloudfoundry/eirini-release/README.md

 1. Export the Registry certificate in the `BITS_TLS_KEY` and `BITS_TLS_CRT` environment variables. (see [Certificates](#Certificates))

-1. Set the environemnt varialbe `EIRINI_ROOTFS_VERSION`.
-This will donwload the mentioned version of `eirinifs.tar`. (see [eirinifs releases](https://github.com/cloudfoundry-incubator/eirinifs/releases))
+1. Set the environment variable `EIRINI_ROOTFS_VERSION`.
+This will downloads the mentioned version of `eirinifs.tar`. (see [eirinifs releases](https://github.com/cloudfoundry-incubator/eirinifs/releases))
 1. Install CF:

     ```bash